ncatlab/nlab-content/pages/2/4/2/4/4242/content.md

 ## References

+The B-model was first conceived in

+* [[Edward Witten]], _Topological Sigma Models_ m Commun.
+Math.
+Phys.
+118 (1988) 411.

+An early review is in

+* [[Edward Witten]]. _Mirror manifolds and topological field theory_ .
+In Essays on mirror manifolds, pages 120&#8211;158.
+Int.
+Press, Hong Kong, 1992. ([arXiv:hep-th/9112056](http://arxiv.org/abs/hep-th/9112056)).

-The motivation from the point of view of [[string theory]] is reviewed for instance in
+The motivation from the point of view of [[string theory]] with an eye towards the appearance of the Calabi-Yau categories is reviewed for instance in

 * [[Paul Aspinwall]], _D-Branes on Calabi-Yau Manifolds_ ([arXiv:hep-th/0403166](http://arxiv.org/abs/hep-th/0403166))